-- 10.2 NI Water has identified a risk to its borrowing arrangements during PC21 i.e. the existing loan note facility is due to expire in March 2021.
+- 10.2 NI Water has identified a risk in its PC21 the existing loan note facility which is due to expire in March 2021.
 The business plan assumes that a loan note facility, similar to the current arrangement on the current terms, will be put in place.
-Discussions with Dfl are progressing how this and a large element of embedded debt repayable at March 2027 is to be dealt with by Dfl and DFP, to ensure stability of funding. - 10.3 The Utility Regulator has also assumed that a similar arrangement will be put in place.
+Discussions with Dfl are progressing how this and a large element of embedded debt repayable at March 2027 is to be dealt with by DRD and DFP, to ensure stability of funding. - 10.3 The Utility Regulator has also assumed that a similar arrangement will be put in place.
 Cost of debt calculations within the overall cost of capital have been based on this assumption.